Competition Rules 2019/20 Season

-Don and Helen Tansey Award awarded to the winning photographer.
+Don and Helen Tansey Award awarded to winning photographer.

 Photographer of the Year—restricted entry

-The Woodward Medal remains open only to members who have not won a competition, including any at the annual exhibition, over the last 3 years.
+The Woodward Medal remains open only to members who have not won a competition, including any at the annual exhibition, in the last two seasons.
 It will be run concurrently with the Photographer of the Year trophy with points being awarded for entering both print and projected image competitions with additional points for placed entries.
 At the end of the season, the highest placed eligible entrant will be awarded the trophy.